 03.02 Verify that AIA quality related activities and record retention activities are being properly implemented.

-Verify that the Quality Plan used by the applicant in the development of the AIA is sufficiently complete and commensurate with quality standards applied to beyond-design-basis assessments.
+Verify that the Quality Plan used by the applicant in the development of the AIA is sufficiently complete to support a thorough assessment and commensurate with quality standards applied to beyond-design-basis assessments.

 Verify that the AIA and supporting information that forms the basis for the relevant application are retained consistent with paragraph (b) of 10 CFR 52.0, “Scope; applicability of 10 CFR Chapter I provisions,”